Debt relief orders

 Even if you include rent arrears in your DRO, your landlord can still take court action to evict you.
 However, they cannot recover rent arrears you build up before your DRO.

 You must make sure you include all your credit debts in the application.
 If you leave a debt out, it cannot be included later.
-See the later section** Listing debts**.
+See After your application is sent in the later section The DRO application.

 Examples of debts you should include are: